ImperialCollegeLondon/VeriTINY/anv17/README.md

 and gives one output of the type `Map<NetIdentifier, Net>` representing the outputs of the combinational module for the given inputs.
 This map will contain all NetIdentifiers from the `Outputs` NetIdentifier list in `combModule`.

-My code is fairly self contained, with the only types used in the interface being `TLogic`, `NetIdentifier` and `Net`.
+My code is fairly self contained, with the only types used in the interfaces being `TLogic`, `NetIdentifier` and `Net`.

 `NetIdentifier` was initially created by me to allow for clearer representation of net definitions and accesses (slices/individual elements/whole nets).
 It was later adopted by the rest of the team and added to the `TLogic` module.